Your first session

 Your first message

-Once the workspace loads, you'll see the chat panel on the right.
+Once the workspace loads, you'll see the active chat alongside the workspace tabs.
 Type something like:

 Set up a Python environment with PyTorch 2.2 and download the Alpaca dataset

-The agent will start executing immediately, installing packages, writing scripts, downloading data.
-You can watch the terminal output in real time in the left panel.
+The agent will start executing immediately, installing packages, writing scripts, and downloading data.
+You can watch terminal and activity output update as it works.

 That's it.
 You're running on a GPU with an AI agent.
 Everything from here is just telling it what to do next.